How to Get a Mineral Water Trading License in Dubai

 Depending on the origin of the product, import permits and food safety approvals from Dubai Municipality's Food Safety Department may be required before goods can enter the market.
 Product labelling must comply with UAE food labelling regulations, which include mandatory Arabic language requirements alongside English text.

-The trading licence must be renewed annually, and maintaining valid trade documentation, including certificates of origin, health certificates, and customs declarations, is essential for smooth customs clearance.
-Staying current with regulatory requirements protects both the licence holder and the integrity of their supply chain.
+The trading license must be renewed annually, and maintaining valid trade documentation, including certificates of origin, health certificates, and customs declarations, is essential for smooth customs clearance.
+Staying current with regulatory requirements protects both the license holder and the integrity of their supply chain.

 Why Dubai South Free Zone Is Well-Positioned for Mineral Water Trade